 The 2.5-hour drive from DPS airport is the property's natural filter.
 It eliminates day-trippers and short-stay tourists.
 The guests who make the drive stay longer, engage more deeply, and create the atmosphere that Desa Eko is designed around: slow, quiet, intentional.
 The distance is the amenity.
 The silence at night is the proof.

 A reviewer described it as taking "a more gentle approach on a busy island, already suffering from over-tourism."
 Breakfast included.
 Pet friendly.
-The Munduk location is 2.5 hours from the airport, which is the point.
-The isolation filters the guest base to people who came for the mountains, the waterfalls, and the quiet rather than the beach clubs and the traffic.
-Rates from approximately $100 per night.
+Munduk sits two and a half hours up from the airport, and that is the point.
+The isolation self-selects guests who came for the mountains, the waterfalls, and the quiet rather than the beach clubs and the traffic.

 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.